 Many think the only type of mobility aid out there for lower leg injuries may be axillary (underarm) crutches or in extreme cases, wheelchairs.
 Talk to your doctor about other options including forearm crutches which let you bend your elbow to use them, allowing you to bear greater weight, platform or leg support crutches, or scooters.

 What is the best scooter for a broken leg?
-When you hear the words mobility scooter you may envision the little motorized buggies you see senior citizens using in the grocery store.
-When it comes to mobility aids for lower leg injuries, however, knee scooters are the name of the game.
+When you hear the words mobility scooter, you may envision the little motorized buggies you see senior citizens using in the grocery store.
+However, when it comes to mobility aids for lower leg injuries, knee scooters are the name of the game.
 A knee scooter works for anyone with an injury below the knee.
-Typically a 3 or 4 wheeled design, knee scooters allow you to bend your injured leg at a 90 degree angle and rest it on a raised platform while holding onto sturdy bicycle-type handles to steer and pushing yourself with your good leg.
+Typically, a 3 or 4 wheeled design, knee scooters allow you to bend your injured leg at a 90-degree angle and rest it on a raised platform while holding onto sturdy bicycle-type handles to steer and pushing yourself with your good leg.
 Engineered for comfort and manoeuvrability, knee scooters offer a potentially freeing alternative to traditional crutches.